 The official process for accomplishing curriculum development requires the involvement of professional staff members who use the curriculum and are responsible for its implementation.
-The curriculum review process, as well as proposed courses of study, also requires the input of concerned parents and, internal and external stakeholder groups where appropriate, students.
+The curriculum review process, as well as proposed courses of study, also requires the input of internal and external stakeholder groups where appropriate.
 The board must approve significant alteration or reduction of a course of study.